BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Terms.md

     - set of goods consists of freedom from pain
 - Aristotelian - life in accordance with human nature

+## Virtues, being moral and happiness

+Eudamonism - we have reason to value virtue and virtuous action as non-instrumentally good if and only if we regard them as a part of happiness.

 Non-eudamonist - happiness may support being moral, though this certainly is not main reason to be moral.

-Anti-eudamonist - virtues MUST not be neans to happiness.
+Anti-eudamonist - virtues MUST not be viewed as means to happiness.

 ## Pleasure